bitsondatadev/trino-getting-started/dolphinscheduler/README.md

 #### Run Workflow with SQL Task

-The step run workflow with SQL task is same as [run workflow](#run-workflow) section, and we can follow [view log](#view-log) section to view the log of the SQL task.
+The step run workflow with SQL task is the same as [run workflow](#run-workflow) section, and we can follow [view log](#view-log) section to view the log of the SQL task.

 In this case, we can see the top 10 records of the `customer` table in the log, the detail is: